Proless/Mukhtabar/guides/opnsense/README.md

 ### Update OPNsense

 After completing the initial setup and configuration, it's important to ensure the system is up to date.
 In the left side panel, navigate to `System` → `Firmware` → `Status`.
 Click on `Check for updates` to see if any updates are available.
 If updates are found, click `Update` and wait for the process to finish.
 Keeping your firewall updated is essential for security and stability.

+Next, to improve integration between OPNsense and Proxmox, you should install the QEMU Guest Agent plugin.

+To install the QEMU Guest Agent plugin:

+1. Go to `System` → `Firmware` → `Plugins` in the OPNsense Web UI.
+2. Check the option `Show community plugins` to display additional available plugins.
+3. In the search box, enter `os-qemu-guest-agent`.
+4. When the plugin appears in the list, click the `+` sign next to it to install.
+5. After installation, reboot the OPNsense VM to activate the QEMU Guest Agent.